MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Storage/v1.2.0/Set-AzureRmCurrentStorageAccount.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmCurrentStorageAccount** cmdlet modifies the current azure_2 Storage account of the specified azure_2 subscription in azure_2 PowerShell.
+The **Set-AzureRmCurrentStorageAccount** cmdlet modifies the current Azure Storage account of the specified Azure subscription in Azure PowerShell.
 The current storage account is used as the default when you access Storage without specifying a Storage account name.

 ## EXAMPLES